pg-redis-fdw/redis_fdw/README.md

 - `RETURNING` is not supported.

 ### Other
-- There's no such thing as a cursor in Redis in the SQL sense, nor MVCC, which leaves us with no way to atomically query the database for the available keys and then fetch each value.
+- There's no such thing as a cursor in Redis 2.8- in the SQL sense, nor [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control), which leaves us with no way to atomically query the database for the available keys and then fetch each value.
 So, we get a list of keys to begin with, and then fetch whatever records still exist as we build the tuples.

-- We can only push down a single qual to Redis, which must use the TEXTEQ operator, and must be on the 'key' column.

-- There is no support for non-scalar datatypes in Redis such as lists, for PostgreSQL 9.1.
-There is such support for later releases.

 - Redis has acquired cursors as of Release 2.8.
 This is used in all the mainline branches from REL9_2_STABLE on, for operations which would otherwise either scan the entire Redis database in a single sweep, or scan a single, possible large, keyset in a single sweep.
 Redis Releases prior to 2.8 are maintained on the REL9_x_STABLE_pre2.8 branches.

+- We can only push down a single qual to Redis, which must use the `TEXTEQ` operator, and must be on the `key` column.

 - Redis cursors have some significant limitations.
 The Redis docs say:

-    A given element may be returned multiple times.
-It is up to the application to handle the case of duplicated elements, for example only using the returned elements in order to perform operations that are safe when re-applied multiple times.
+    *A given element may be returned multiple times.
+It is up to the application to handle the case of duplicated elements, for example only using the returned elements in order to perform operations that are safe when re-applied multiple times*.

   The FDW makes no attempt to detect this situation.
 Users should be aware of the possibility.